orangethree33/FCND-Controls-CPP/writeupaqua.md

 	cmd.desiredThrustsN[1] = CONSTRAIN(F2, minMotorThrust, maxMotorThrust); // front right
 	cThe controller should use both the down position and the down velocity to command thrust.
 Ensure that the output value is indeed thrust (the drone's mass needs to be accounted for) and that the thrust includes the non-linear effects from non-zero roll/pitch angles

-  ##BodyRate Controller

-  ### illustrations

-  The controller we designed  that should be a proportional controller on the body rates The controller should be take into account the moments of inertia of the quad as calculating the command the moments

   ## RollPitch Controller